punithkumarsn71-maker/Financial-Performance-Analytics/README.md

 ## Overview

-This project focuses on analyzing a company's financial performance using SQL, Excel, and Power BI.
-The dashboard provides an interactive view of sales, profit, orders, product performance, and regional trends to help users understand business performance and make better decisions.
+This project is a Financial Performance Analytics Dashboard built using Power BI, SQL, and Python.
+The goal was to analyze sales data and create an interactive dashboard that helps understand business performance across different regions, products, categories, and salespersons.

-The report is designed with a clean executive-style layout and includes interactive filters for exploring the data.
+The dashboard provides a clear view of important business metrics such as total sales, profit, profit margin, total orders, and average order value.
+It also includes interactive filters that allow users to explore the data from different perspectives.